Raising the Flag on Iwo Jima: Background

 On February 19, 1945, the United States invaded Iwo Jima as part of its island-hopping strategy to defeat Japan.
-Iwo Jima originally was not a target, but the relatively quick fall of the Philippines left the Americans with a longer-than-expected lull prior to the planned invasion of Okinawa.
+Iwo Jima originally was not a target, but the relatively quick liberation of the Philippines left the Americans with a longer-than-expected lull prior to the planned invasion of Okinawa.
 Iwo Jima is located halfway between Japan and the Mariana Islands, where American long-range bombers were based, and was used by the Japanese as an early warning station, radioing warnings of incoming American bombers to the Japanese homeland.
 The Americans, after capturing the island, weakened the Japanese early warning system, and used it as an emergency landing strip for damaged bombers.

 Iwo Jima is a volcanic island, shaped like a trapezoid.
 From the air, it looks like a "lopsided, black porkchop".
 The island was heavily fortified, and the invading Marines suffered high casualties.
 Politically, the island is part of the prefecture of Tokyo.
 It would be the first Japanese homeland soil to be captured by the Americans, and it was a matter of honor for the Japanese to prevent its capture.

 The island is dominated by Mount Suribachi, a 546 ft dormant volcanic cone at the southern tip of the island.
 Tactically, the top of Suribachi was one of the most important locations on the island.
 From that vantage point, the Japanese defenders were able to spot artillery accurately onto the Americans—particularly the landing beaches.
 The Japanese fought most of the battle from underground bunkers and pillboxes.
 It was common for Marines to disable a pillbox using grenades or flamethrowers, only to come under renewed fire from it a few minutes later, after replacement Japanese infantry arrived into the pillbox through a tunnel.
 The American effort concentrated on isolating and capturing Suribachi first, a goal that was achieved on February 23, four days after the battle began.
 Despite capturing Suribachi, the battle continued to rage for many days, and the island would not be declared "secure" until 31 days later, on March 26, 1945.